wp-plugins/pollka/readme.txt

 All tags are easily customizable via Settings page, so you can adapt them to your page or language.
 There are several different types of polls available.

+Examples available on a sample page:
+<a href="http://wp.unicornis.pl/pollka-poll-plugin/">Pollka polls in action on a wordress page</a>
+<a href="http://wp.unicornis.pl/forums/topic/pollka-poll-plugin/">Pollka polls in action on a bbress forum topic</a>
+There are two sample accounts available, feel free to play with it.

 **Default**
 You can see who has voted, but not which answer was chosen.
 Default answers available.